 The Music Shed, built in 1906, housed performances by Rachmaninoff, Kreisler, and Sibelius and still serves as the venue for all summertime School concerts and the Norfolk Chamber Music Festival.

-During the months of June, July, and August, all three programs offer concerts in the Norfolk Festival Series and the Norfolk Fellows’ Performance Series.
-Festival Series concerts on Friday and Saturday evenings feature the artist-faculty, visiting guest artists, and fellows.
+During the months of June, July, and August, all three programs offer concerts in the Norfolk Festival Series and the Emerging Artists Series.
+Festival Series concerts on Friday and Saturday evenings feature the artist-faculty and visiting guest artists.
+Norfolk Fellows perform with the artist-faculty on Friday nights.
 As an integral part of the School’s curriculum, all fellows receive free admission to the performances.
 Festival concerts are frequently broadcast nationally on Public Radio and live-streamed.

-Fellows also have ample opportunity to perform in the Norfolk Fellows’ Performance Series, which offers concerts two or three times weekly.
+Fellows also have ample opportunity to perform in the Norfolk Emerging Artists Series, which offers concerts two or three times weekly.
 During the Chamber Music Session, ensembles are selected each week by the faculty for inclusion in upcoming concerts.
 Programs for the Chamber Choir and New Music Workshop are determined prior to their respective sessions on the basis of the auditions.
-The Norfolk Fellows’ Performance Series has developed a strong following, attracting area residents as well as people who travel many miles to hear them.
-Each performance is professionally recorded, and fellows may obtain CDs of their work.
+The Norfolk Emerging Artists Series has developed a strong following, attracting area residents as well as people who travel many miles to hear them.
+Each performance is professionally recorded, and fellows may obtain video and audio downloads of their work.
 Fellows are also encouraged to perform in outreach presentations through the festival’s nationally recognized Project Access program.